nrawat151290/Ally-Assignment/README.md

 1. Filter selection will reset the list to show limited results.
 2. Multiple filters can be selected.
 3. Selecting all filters will render the entire data.

+# Responsiveness

+1. Upto width of 600px, filters and OKRs will be rendered in a stacked fashion.
+2. Above 600px, filters and OKRs willbe rendered adjacent.